fsmali/jamming/README.md

 - **Spotify Web API**: Utilized to fetch song data and manage user playlists, leveraging its robust API to interact with Spotify's vast music library.
 - **Axios**: Used for making HTTP requests to the Spotify API due to its simplicity and ease of use.
 - **React Toastify**: Implemented for user notifications to provide feedback for actions like saving a playlist or handling errors.
+- **Mobile Responsiveness**: Enhancing the application's responsiveness to ensure a seamless experience on mobile devices.

 ### Challenges You Faced and Features You Hope to Implement in the Future